kjleopold/smart-store-kjleopold/README.md

   * Current premium revenue: sum calculated based on existing paid users and plan prices.
   * Potential revenue: sum calculated by users willing to convert to their preferred premium plan.
 * Aggregations:
-  * User counts by age, current plan, willingness, and preference.
+  * User counts by age, gender, current plan, willingness, and preference.
   * Summing revenue to quantify current and potential earnings.
 * OLAP Techniques Applied:
-  * Slice data by current plan.
+  * Slice data by subscription plans.
   * Dice data by willingness to pay, preferred plan, and price.
   * Use hierarchies based on age to drill down to current and preferred plans.
 * Logic: